samxshetty/cypher29-careergap-analyzer/README.md

 ---

+## Description ##
+Career Gap Analyzer is an AI-powered platform that helps students and professionals bridge the gap between their current skills and industry expectations.
+By uploading a resume and selecting a target job role, the system uses Azure Cognitive Services to extract skills and experiences, and Azure OpenAI to compare them with job requirements.
+The tool then highlights missing skills, calculates a match percentage, and generates a personalized learning path with recommended courses, certifications, and projects.
+This provides learners with clear, actionable insights to improve employability, reduce underemployment, and accelerate career growth in today’s fast-changing job market.

+---

 ## Problem ##
--
-Students and young professionals often struggle to understand why their resumes don’t match industry expectations.
-They may have some skills but lack visibility into which ones are missing for their target job roles.
-There is no quick, AI-powered way to analyze career gaps and get personalized guidance
+Students and young professionals often fail to understand why their resumes do not meet industry standards.
+They may possess some skills but lack visibility into the missing competencies required for their target roles.
+Current career platforms focus on job listings or generic advice, without personalized AI-driven analysis of resumes against job descriptions.
+As a result, many capable graduates and professionals face frustration, wasted time, and underemployment, not because of lack of potential, but due to lack of clarity on specific gaps.
+There is an urgent need for an intelligent tool that identifies these gaps and offers actionable upskilling paths.

--
+---

 ## Solution
 Career Gap Analyzer is an AI-powered tool that: